-The eXtremeDB small footprint real-time database is being used successfully to meet these demands.
-While traditional databases have long served as back-end repositories for control systems, eXtremeDB differs in that it serves as a persistent or in-memory database system that is integrated within the control systems’ real-time processes.
+The ultra-fast eXtremeDB small footprint database is being used successfully to meet these demands.
+While traditional databases have long served as back-end repositories for control systems, eXtremeDB differs in that it serves as a persistent or in-memory database system that is integrated within the control systems’ processes.

-The following figure shows the place for eXtremeDB in systems utilizing embedded controllers.
+The following diagram shows the place for eXtremeDB in systems utilizing embedded controllers.

 “One of the main attractions of eXtremeDB IMDS is that it is a close fit with the existing architecture, reducing the requirement for major changes to the application code.
 This makes it an extremely cost-effective solution to implement and manage on an ongoing operational basis.”